tlkh/text-emotion-classification/README.md

 2. **Sacarsm** was the major problem.
 Our model did not learn sarcasm, and thus misclassifies comments which are sarcastic.
 In a production setting, we propose using another seperate model to detect sarcasm, and to discard the results from this model should the other model detect a high level of sarcasm.
 3. Many comments express multiple emotions.
 Hence, it might be worthwhile to consider multi-label classification to, for example, label a comment as both angry and sad.

+In the future, we might also be also able to create a small dataset of **comments** with labelled emotions to further improve the accuracy of this model.

 ## Running the Code

 1. Download pre-trained GloVe vectors from [Stanford NLP](https://nlp.stanford.edu/projects/glove/).
 We will be using the 200-dimensional embedding pre-trained on Twitter.
-2. Place the GloVe vectors in /data/set/glove
+2. Place the GloVe vectors in /dataset/glove
 3. Run one of the notebooks! (highlight: [BalanceNet 1.0](BalanceNet-1.0.ipynb))

 General Requirements: Python 3, TensorFlow, Keras and NLTK

+The model is actually light enough to be trained on a CPU.
+It was initially trained on my MacBook Pro.

 ## TODO